Including OWASP ModSecurity Core Rule Set

 The format of the control action is really difficult to grasp now: In addition to the rule ID, we add a semicolon and then the password parameter as part of the ARGS group of variables.
 In ModSecurity, this is called the ARGS collection with the colon as separator.
 Try to memorize this!

-In professional use, this is likely the exclusion rule construct that is used the most (not with the Referer header, though, but with the REQUEST_FILENAME variable).
+In professional use, this is likely the exclusion rule construct that is used the most (not with the Referer header, though, but with the REQUEST_FILENAME variable as shown above).
 This exclusion construct is very granular on the parameter level and it can be constructed to have only minimal impact on the requests thanks to the power of SecRule.
 If you would rather go with a tag than with an ID, here is your example:

 SecRule REQUEST_HEADERS:Referer "@streq http://localhost/login/displayLogin.do" \